 Manual stimulation can work in most positions.
 So as long as your hand can reach her vagina, and you’re comfortable, you should be fine.

+A half spoon position can work well.
+As she lies on her back, lie on your side next to her.
 You can put your non-dominant hand under her neck so it doesn’t get trapped between you.
 And your dominant hand will be on top, so has complete freedom of movement to touch her.

 I’d advise against standing positions or you lying between her legs in a traditional oral sex position.
 You’ll probably find your wrist cramps up from working at an awkward angle.